Solar Submillimeter Telescope

-The Solar Submillimeter Telescope (SST) is a solar dedicated instrument with the aim to study the radiation produced by high-energy particles during solar flares.
-Observing at 212 and 405 GHz with a focal array since 2001, it is a unique instrument that has produced a wealth of new information.
-Some of its discoveries are still unexplained by current theories.
-SST construction started in 1995, and it saw the first light in April 1999; since April 2001 it operates on a daily basis.
-It is installed at Complejo Astronomico El Leoncito (San Juan Province, Argentina) under agreement between the Argentinian National Scientific and Technical Research Council (CONICET) and the Brazilian Universidade Presbiteriana Mackenzie.
+The Solar Submillimeter Telescope (SST) is a solar telescope located at the Leoncito Astronomical Complex in San Juan Province, Argentina.
+The SST observes submillimeter radiation at 212 and 405 GHz using a 1.5-meter Cassegrain antenna.
+Radiation at these wavelengths is produced by high-energy particles during solar flares.

+Construction of the SST started in 1995, and it achieved first light in April 1999.
+Since April 2001, it operates on a daily basis jointly by the Argentinian National Scientific and Technical Research Council (CONICET) and the Brazilian Mackenzie Presbyterian University.